If you're not sure how to create a great camp kitchen we provide some tips and take you through our camp kitchen setup.

 Not convinced?
 Just watch a few minutes of this video.

 The best place is to create a camp kitchen outside of your tent.
-But you can’t buy camp kitchens, so just how do you do create a camp kitchen?
+But you can't buy camp kitchens, so how do you create one?

 Our camp kitchen setup